GoobyFRS/bluebotpc-web/pages/pc.md

 ### Home Network Support

-Is your wireless spotty?
-Does the printer keep falling off the network?
-I am your local Network expert and I can help you diagnose, resolve, or become educated on all things networking! **$50/hour Flat Rate**
+Is your wireless spotty?local  Does the printer keep falling off the network?
+I am your Network expert and I can help you diagnose, resolve, or become educated on all things networking! **$50/hour Flat Rate**

 ### Custom Built Desktops